 We tend to hear whatever numerical value is designated as the cap on damages – typically anywhere from $250,000 to $750,000 – and think, that’s a lot of money.
 We might wonder why anyone could possibly need more money than that… unless, as the insurance industry keeps trying to persuade us, people are just being greedy and trying to get rich quick.

 But when your injuries are permanent and life-changing, $750,000 doesn’t stretch as far as you would like to think.
 Suppose that injuries from an automobile accident leave a young person paralyzed or a doctor’s medical error causes a serious birth defect that will make a child unable to ever live independently.
 The lifetime medical care plans for victims in situations like these can easily cost $5,000,000, $10,000,000, even $20,000,000 or more.
-If your (or your child’s) treatment plan is in the tens of millions of dollars, that $750,000 is less than 4 percent of what you will need just to survive.
+If you (or your child’s) treatment plan is in the tens of millions of dollars, that $750,000 is less than 4 percent of what you will need just to survive.
 Four percent.
 How is a victim ever supposed to come up with the massive amounts of money to pay for that additional 96 percent of medical care, especially when their disabilities are so extreme that they will never be able to work for a living?

 There’s no exception to damage caps.
 None at all.
-They apply regardless of age, severity of injuries, costs of future care.
+They apply regardless of age, the severity of injuries, costs of future care.
 Tort reform absolutely hurts the victims who are suffering the most, and this capacity for damage is perhaps more clearly visible in the case of caps on damages than in any other aspect.

 It’s not just the legal system that the insurance industry wants to control – it’s also the perceptions of the public, including your own (mis)understandings of lawsuits in America.
 For more about the insurance influence on the court of public opinion, check back soon for the next installment of The Insurance Industry: Perversion of a Great Idea.